IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Related Work

 \section{Related Work}

-The method that we proposed in this study is related to the following three broad research lines.
+The method that we proposed in this study is related to the following four broad research lines.

 {\bf IM in topologically known networks.} Kempe et al. \cite{IMorigin} originally introduced the problem formulation of IM when the network structure is initially known and proposed a greedy approach to solve it.
-Besides heuristic solutions scalable to large-scale networks \cite{degreediscount,IRIE}, subsequent studies focused mostly on reducing the computational complexity of greedy algorithms, such as CELF/CELF++ \cite{celf,WWW2}, TIM/TIM+ \cite{TIM}, IMM \cite{IMM}, SSA/D-SSA \cite{SSA}, RS \cite{RS}, and CFDI\cite{comIM}, while providing approximate solutions with performance guarantees.
+Besides heuristic solutions scalable to large-scale networks \cite{degreediscount,IRIE,SAMIR,TANG}, subsequent studies focused mostly on reducing the computational complexity of greedy algorithms, such as CELF/CELF++ \cite{celf,WWW2}, TIM/TIM+ \cite{TIM}, IMM \cite{IMM}, SSA/D-SSA \cite{SSA}, RS \cite{RS}, and CFDI \cite{comIM}, while providing approximate solutions with performance guarantees.

-{\bf IM in topologically unknown networks.} More recently, researchers have paid attention to a more challenging IM problem where the structure of the underlying network is initially unknown.
-Following the concept of active learning for classification \cite{active,activeTPAMI}, dynamic IM over a series of rounds in which information on edges is collected after each round has been studied \cite{c4,HEALER}.
-Exploratory IM (EIM) was introduced alongside a solution that queries individual nodes to learn their edges by assuming that the underlying network is built upon a stochastic block model \cite{EIM}.
-As follow-up studies on EIM, CHANGE \cite{c3} and Geometric-DQN \cite{EIM2} utilized the friendship paradox and patterns learned from a set of similar graphs, respectively.
-A theoretical analysis on the performance of IM was studied in settings where a subgraph is retrieved via random node sampling \cite{pvim,seedcostly}.
+{\bf IM in topologically unknown networks.} More recently, researchers have paid attention to a more challenging IM problem, in which the structure of the underlying network is initially unknown.
+Following the concept of active learning for classification \cite{active,activeTPAMI}, dynamic IM over a series of rounds in which information on edges is collected after each round has been studied \cite{heuristic}.
+To aid the network discovery process, exploratory IM (EIM) methods exploit topological information such as the community structure \cite{EIM}.
+Recently, EIM methods tend to rely on complementary data such as a set of similar graphs \cite{EIM2,EIM3,EIM4}.
+However, such data are scarcely available under the topology-unaware setting of many real-world networks.
+As follow-up studies on EIM, CHANGE \cite{c3} utilized the friendship paradox, while DQN \cite{EIM2}, CLAIM \cite{EIM3}, and RL4IM \cite{EIM4} learned patterns from a set of similar graphs to effectively select a set of query nodes.
 Another attempt to solve the IM problem in unknown networks involves learning an influence function based on observed cascades \cite{cascade}.
+Although some attempts have been made to exploit node metadata \cite{HEALER,DOSIM}, they rely on handcrafted metadata, thereby incurring significant annotation efforts by domain experts that lack scalability since such work is infeasible on large network datasets.
+Moreover, a theoretical analysis on the performance of IM was carried out in settings where a subgraph is retrieved via random node sampling \cite{pvim,seedcostly}.
+Table~\ref{tab:literature} summarizes the aforementioned IM methods utilizing different types of side information in topologically unknown networks.